 The local legislation directly affecting the aquaculture industry is the responsibility of the following Departments and Authorities:

-The Amberjack Project is a joint venture between MAR and a Maltese private company.
+The Amberjack Project was a joint venture between MAR and a Maltese private company.
 It started in 2006, one year after the first amberjack eggs were obtained from broodstock reared in cages.
 Various advances have been made during the past three years and spawning and egg collection have become an annual certainty.
 Larval survival still needs some improvements and a maximum of 80 000 fingerlings were produced in 2012.
-The management and staff have the ambitious aim to produce a better survival and larger numbers before the project comes to an end in 2016.
+The management and staff have the ambitious aim to produce a better survival and larger numbers.

 Atlantic bluefin tuna: